lucasgehl3n/pelos-caminhos-backend/README.md

 It features backend permission systems with ACL implementation, public and private pages, animal registration and management, a public profile that can be shared using a QR code.
 It also includes an administration area for NGOs and visualization of existing animals.

 The software includes a feature for animal recognition based on breed identification, utilizing the [Dog Breed Classification](https://github.com/stormy-ua/dog-breeds-classification) project as a foundation.
+Access the [image recognition container here](https://hub.docker.com/repository/docker/lucasgehl3n/pelos_caminhos_classification_ai/general) (Docker installation required).

 The architecture can be viewed [here](https://drive.google.com/file/d/1fjh1XuPdnr3KRJ3xh2vTvBD_iZ-qgDKM/view?usp=sharing).